Xpra-org/xpra/docs/Features/Audio.md

 If you want to turn off speaker forwarding, use the option `speaker=off` in your system wide `xpra.conf` (to disable it globally) or in the per-user [configuration](../Usage/Configuration.md) file, or on the command line

 ## Screenshots
 * Audio information displayed on session info (with speaker enabled and running and microphone disabled):
 ![session-info-audio screenshot](../images/session-info-sound.png)

 * A Linux client's pavucontrol showing the Xpra application connected to the local pulseaudio server:
 ![pavucontrol-client screenshot](../images/pavucontrol-client.png)

 * pavucontrol running within the xpra session ("on the server"), showing xpra recording the session's audio:
 ![pavucontrol-server screenshot](../images/pavucontrol-server.png)

 ## Options

+For low level implementation details, see [audio subsystem](../Subsystems/Audio.md).

 <details>
   <summary>Main options</summary>